 Each semester, 6-15 students complete internships with the program.
-Those opportunities have expanded to include a physical therapy elective, fieldwork experience for gerontology (Gero130/131), community nutrition (NUFD 117) and psychology (Psych 195 and 150) with additional placement of students in an ID 201 course.
-Students have a multifaceted role, contributing to both the daily function of the program, as well as, developing projects to benefit the program.
+Those opportunities have expanded to include a physical therapy elective, fieldwork experience for gerontology (Gero130/131), community nutrition (NuFD 117) and psychology (Psych 143) with additional placement of students in an ID 201 course.
+Students have a multifaceted role, contributing to both the daily function of the program, as well as, developing projects to benefit both the students the program.

 Interested in becoming an intern at the Cardiovascular Wellness Program?
 Contact us to take the next steps.